Tkachenko-School/awesome-js-essentials/part1/article5.md

 ```

-## gen z Hack #5 — XXX Operator
+## Gen Z Hack #5 — XXX Operator

 This one is totally copyrighted and also SFW.
-Whenever I write some code, but then have to consult the web, or a different part of the code, I add an xxx line to the code.
+Whenever I write some code, but then have to consult the web,
+or a different part of the code, I add an xxx line to the code.
 This makes the code break so I can get back to the specific place and fix it later.
 Much easier to search for it (xxx usually never appears) and you don’t have to think about a TODO comment.

 ```
 var z = 15;